RomeroGabriel/mastering-python/doc/design_patterns/iterators.md

     > The Iterable and Iterator ABCs.
 Methods in italic are abstract. from Fluent Python, 2nd Edition

 Due to the minimal methods required for an iterator (`__next__` and `__iter__`), `checking for remaining items involves calling next() and catching StopIteration`.
 Additionally, it is not possible to reset an iterator. `If you need to start over, you must call iter() on the iterable that created the iterator initially`.
 This minimal interface is sensible, `as not all iterators are resettable`.
 For instance, if an iterator is reading packets from the network, there's no way to rewind it.

+## Avoid Making the Iterable an Iterator for Itself

+`A common mistake when creating iterables and iterators is mixing up the two`. `Iterables have an __iter__ method that crafts a new iterator` every time it's called. `Iterators`, on the flip side, implement a `__next__` method to provide individual items and an `__iter__` method that returns self.

+!!! tip
+    In essence, iterators are naturally iterable, but `iterables are not iterators`.

+While it might seem like a good idea to give the both `__next__` and `__iter__` methods to a class, turning each instance into an iterable and an iterator at the same time, it's generally not a wise move.

+Following the Iterator pattern, `it's important that we can get multiple independent iterators from the same iterable`.
+Each iterator should maintain its own internal state, meaning a proper implementation should create a new, independent iterator every time iter(my_iterable) is called.

+## Generators

+`A Python function becomes a generator function simply by having the yield keyword in its body`.
+When this function is called, it returns a generator object, essentially making it a generator factory. `The primary distinction between a regular function and a generator function lies in the presence of the yield keyword`.

+A generator function constructs a `generator object that encapsulates the function's body`.
+Upon invoking `next()` on the generator object, `execution progresses to the next yield in the function body`.
+The `next()` call yields the value when the function body is paused.
+Eventually, when the function body completes, the enclosing generator object, as per the Iterator protocol, raises `StopIteration`.

+!!! example

+    ``` py title="src/design_patterns/iterators/generator_example.py"
+    --8<-- "src/design_patterns/iterators/generator_example.py"
+    ```

+    ```bash title="output"
+    Start test gen
+    ---> 1
+    After yield 1
+    ---> 2
+    Finish test gen
+    ```

+!!! example "Using with Iterator"

+    ``` py title="src/design_patterns/iterators/using_generators.py"
+    --8<-- "src/design_patterns/iterators/using_generators.py"
+    ```

+    ```bash title="output"
+    Corinthians
+    Lakers
+    Liverpool
+    ```